amandeepsp/amandeepsp.github.io/src/content/blog/fs-watcher.md

   - systems-programming
 featured: true
 seo:
-  image:
-    src: fs-watcher.png
-    alt: The Rabbit Hole of Building a Filesystem Watcher
   description: |
     A deep dive into building a Linux filesystem watcher.
 We compare fanotify vs. a powerful eBPF solution to solve in-kernel monitoring challenges.
   keywords: